instructure/vector/README.md

 For things like CPUUtilization this is true.
 Other metric types should be thought through.

+If you use Predictive Scaling, you probably also want to use Flexible Down Scaling (below) so that after scaling up in prediction of load, your scaledown policy doesn't quickly undo Vector's hard work.
+You probably want to set `up-to-down-cooldown` to be close to the size of your `lookahead-window`.

 ## Flexible Down Scaling

 Auto Scaling Groups support the concept of "cooldown periods" - a window